 - If the student is sanctioned to eviction and eligible for ASP but chooses not to participate they will be required to abide by the sanctions imposed by the hearing officer and move out of University Housing within five (5) days of receiving their hearing decision.

-- Examples of academic engagements: attending professor office hours or review sessions, visting the Center for Academic Resources (CFAR), the Writing Center or the Mathematics Center (MaC).
+- Examples of academic engagements: attending professor office hours or review sessions, visiting the Center for Academic Resources (CFAR), the Connors Writing Center or the Mathematics Center (MaC).

-- Examples of social engagemnts: sporting events, club meetings, Memorial Union Building events, Paul Creative Arts Center shows.
+- Examples of social engagements: sporting events, club meetings, Memorial Union Building events, Paul Creative Arts Center shows.

-- Five (5) hall engagements in the first 10 weeks of this program; one (1) hall engagement must be attending a Hall/Apartment Council meeting, one engagement must be visiting the UNH Civic and Community Engagement office.
+- Five (5) community engagements in the first 10 weeks of this program; one community engagement must be attending a Hall/Apartment Council meeting, one engagement must be visiting the UNH Civic and Community Engagement office.
 The other three community engagements are events occurring in the dorm/apartment.

 - Examples: Floor Wars, floor socials, Hall Council meetings, Rounds with RA or CA

-- Twenty (20) hours of community service; first ten (10) hours in the first 10 weeks of the program, the second ten (10) hours completed within the next 10 weeks of the program.
+- Twenty hours of community service; the first ten hours in the first 10 weeks of the program, the second ten hours completed within the next 10 weeks of the program.

-- Three (3) one-on-one meetings with the ASP Program Administrator, and one (1) ASP/CFAR workshop.
+- Three one-on-one meetings with the ASP Program Administrator.

-The Office of Community Standards reserves the right to modify these requirements as it sees fit to best aid the student in becoming a better member of the community; including, but not limited to: assigning engagements, requiring multiple reflection papers, or additional one-on-one meetings.
+Community Standards reserves the right to modify these requirements as it sees fit to best aid the student in becoming a better member of the community; including, but not limited to assigning engagements, requiring multiple reflection papers, or additional one-on-one meetings.